Postgres-XC 1.0.4 Documentation | ||||

 Here is a simple example:

-msg := 'other value than one or two';
+CASE x WHEN 1, 2 THEN msg := 'one or two'; ELSE msg := 'other value than one or two'; END CASE;

 Note: The following description applies both to Postgres-XC and PostgreSQL if not described explicitly.